SupersonicNK/roa-workshop-templates/colored-hitboxes/README.md

 `set_hitbox_value(AT_DAIR, 2, HG_HITBOX_COLOR, $FFFF00);`

-As a quick heads up, GML uses the format BGR instead of RGB, so the color the above code makes is Cyan, rather than Magenta.
+As a quick heads up, GML uses the format BGR instead of RGB, so the color the above code makes is Cyan, rather than Yellow.